Archeologists Discover Additional Dead Sea Scroll Fragments In Desert Caves

 Researchers say it indicates that Greek was widely spoken in the Jewish community at the time, in addition to Hebrew and Aramaic.
 The texts are entirely in Greek except for the Tetragrammaton, the revered four-letter name of God, which appears in the fragments in Ancient Hebrew characters.

 "This manuscript was over a century old at that time.
-It was probably, maybe, some sort of family heirloom of some sort," said Oren Ableman, researcher at the Dead Sea Scrolls Unit of the Israel Antiquities Authority.
+It was probably, maybe, some sort of family heirloom," said Oren Ableman, researcher at the Dead Sea Scrolls Unit of the Israel Antiquities Authority.
 "It was probably a rather valuable scroll."

 One of the verses on the fragments is from Zechariah 8:15: "Speak truth, each man to his neighbor, and render truth and justice in your gates."
 But the scroll fragments feature a different ending: "...justice in your streets."